 Situated at 1,300 meters in altitude and in exceptional surroundings, O Cebreiro is undoubtedly an obligatory stop on the French Way.
 In this enclave, which belongs to the municipality of Pedrafita do Cebreiro the route passes through, on a difficult but beautiful climb to Galician terrain

-O Cebreiro has one of the busiest public albergues on the route as well as various catering establishments.
-However, in times of greater affluence, there can be an insufficient number of beds, thus, forcing walkers to look for alternative accommodation.
-The months of May, June and September are the most ideal times to visit and enjoy this place of great tradition and mythic and symbolic weight that keeps the memory of Elijah Valiña, a local priest and key figure in the renaissance of contemporary pilgrimages.
+In summer, on the other hand, the main handicap will be the tourist attraction of the site, which leads walkers to mark this place in advance as the end of the stage.
+O Cebreiro has one of the busiest public hostels on the route, as well as several hostelry establishments.
+However, during the busiest periods, the number of beds available can be insufficient, forcing walkers to look for alternative accommodation.
+The months of May, June and September are the best times to visit and enjoy this enclave of great tradition and mythical-symbolic weight, which keeps the memory of the local parish priest Elías Valiña, a key person in the revival of contemporary pilgrimages.

 © Copyright LA VOZ DE GALICIA S.A.
 Polígono de Sabón, Arteixo, A CORUÑA (ESPAÑA) Inscrita en el Registro Mercantil de A Coruña en el Tomo 2438 del Archivo, Sección General, a los folios 91 y siguientes, hoja C-2141.
 CIF: A-15000649